 THE EL-NIMER COLLECTION

-Born in Nablus, Palestine, Rami El-Nimer’s passion for collecting art began at a young age.
+Born in Nablus, Palestine, Rami El-Nimer’s passion for collecting art began at a very young age.
 His collection embraces a multi-faceted identity, rooted in Palestine, harking back to a time when borders were open and the cultural exchange of art and ideas was unimpeded.
-His collection has grown to become a commemoration of resilience against modern erasure of memory and the distortion of identity.
+His collection has grown to become a commemoration of resilience against a modern erasure of memory and the distortion of identity.